savonet/book/language.md

 Although the core of Liquidsoap is written in OCaml, many of the functions of Liquidsoap are written in the Liquidsoap language itself.
-Those are defined in the `pervasives.liq` script, which is loaded by default and includes all the libraries.
+Those are defined in the `stdlib.liq` script, which is loaded by default and includes all the libraries.
 You should not be frightened to have a look at the standard library, it is often useful to better grasp the language, learn design patterns and tricks, and add functionalities.
 Its location on your system is indicated in the